How To Read a Premom Ovulation & BBT Chart

 The strips will begin to darken as the presence of LH hormone increases, so begin testing about 5-7 days before estimated ovulation.
 (See chart below in Tips For Success: LH Strips to ID what day you should begin testing, dependent on your cycle length).

-When trying to conceive, you are looking for the darkest test line in a series of strips, which indicates your LH surge (often around 25-65 miU/mL) and tells you ovulation should occur in the next 24-36 hours.
+When trying to conceive, you are looking for the darkest test line in a series of strips, which indicates your LH peak (often around 25-65 miU/mL) and tells you ovulation should occur in the next 24-36 hours.
 See below for timing intercourse!

 After the darkest strip, you will notice a quick decline (lightening) in LH levels.
 If LH strips are lighter and lighter 2 days in a row, you know that you’ve already had your peak and have likely already ovulated, missed your ovulation or perhaps did not ovulate this cycle.
 Use a confirmatory method along with your ovulation testing to confirm ovulation has occurred.